hashicorp/design-system/.changeset/tricky-trains-ring.md

 "@hashicorp/design-system-components": patch
 ---

-`Hds::SideNav` - Fixes a couple bugs where SideNav would remain inert when no longer minimized (or would not be inert when minimized)
+`Hds::SideNav` - Fixed a couple of bugs where SideNav would remain inert when no longer minimized (or would not be inert when minimized)